Paippi/hiding-adversarial-activity-from-behaviour-based-detection-thesis/README.md

   --experiment-name EXPERIMENT_NAME
                         Name for the experiment (default CIC-IDS-2017-explainer) --output_dir OUTPUT_DIR
                         Path where to save the best result.
+The final path will be <output dir>/<experiment name>-<regression/classification depending on the task>. (default: output).
 ```

 #### Example